skyssolutions/lynxchan/src/be/Readme.md

 * `slaves`(Array): ips of the slaves.
 * `frontPageStats`(Boolean): indicates if total posts made on existing boards and total unique ips on the last 24 hours should be displayed on the front-page.
 * `autoPruneFiles`(Boolean): the engine will run a weekly task that will make it enter maintenance mode, prune files that are no longer in use and then come out of maintenance mode.
+* `torPort`(Number): port that when used, will always mark the request as if it came from a TOR ip.
+* `sfwOverboard`: uri to be used for the sfw overboard.

 `db.json`: contains database connection information.
 * `address`: address of the database.